 London is among the more pleasant places in the world to run because of its typically overcast conditions and mild temperatures.
 No risk of overheating or sunstroke there.
 In fact, the average July temperature in London is about 20 degrees Celsius.
-So, if you’re going for a visit, you’ll definitely want to put on your running shoes to take advantage of some of the most awesome parks and running paths in London.
+So, if you’re going for a visit to europe, you’ll definitely want to put on your running shoes to take advantage of some of the most awesome parks and running paths in London.

 Here are five of our favorites, plus a bonus way to stretch your legs – just because we like you so much.